-New ‘Meet the Press’ host Kristen Welker under fire for Trump interview
+New ‘Meet the Press’ host Kristen Welker defends against Trump interview backlash

 NBC News accused of ‘normalising a maniac’ by giving Trump a soapbox

-While Donald Trump was happily promoting Sunday morning’s interview on Meet The Press with a 1.39am post on Truth Social, there are calls for a boycott of NBC News’s flagship political Sunday morning show.
+“This is a huge challenge for American journalists, of course, right?
+It cannot be that a person can run for president United States be a front-runner in his party and possibly win without ever being challenged by a tough, independent interviewer.
+And that’s, I think, an important part of our system,” said Baker.

+“Now, obviously the challenge for us because he is just going to spout out one thing after another, and fact check[ing] in real-time is a real hard thing.
+But what you’ve done here is edit it and make sure people understand what here’s real.”

-The anger comes from giving a platform to the former president’s lies, with accusations that the interview is “normalising a maniac”.
+Much of the anger and calls for a boycott was directed at the show for giving a platform to the former president’s lies, with accusations that the interview was “normalising a maniac”.

-In promoting the interview, the show’s newly-appointed moderator Kristen Welker has also been accused of “whitewashing Trump’s depravity” with social media users asking “Is it 2015?” and “What is wrong with you, NBC?”
+In promoting the interview, the Welker was accused of “whitewashing Trump’s depravity” with social media users asking “Is it 2015?” and “What is wrong with you, NBC?”

-Much of the anger stems from preview clips released ahead of the full interview and comments Welker made on air to colleague Andrea Mitchell on MSNBC.
+This was stoked by preview clips being made available online and comments Welker made on air to colleague Andrea Mitchell on MSNBC.

 She described the four-times indicted, twice-impeached former president as “fired up about a lot of issues” and “leaning into his deal-making status”.

-In the preview clips, Welker does challenge Mr Trump on several issues and points of fact but the former president dominates the back-and-forth, talking over her.
+While in the preview clips Welker does challenge Mr Trump on several issues and points of fact, the former president dominates the back-and-forth, talking over her.

-Nevertheless, journalist Aaron Rupar noted that she does not call him out when he says without any evidence that President Joe Biden directed the federal indictments against him.

-note the complete lack of pushback here from Kristen Welker when Trump claims, without a shred of evidence, that Biden directed the federal indictments against him pic.twitter.com/sR45e2esjp— Aaron Rupar (@atrupar) September 17, 2023
+In the full interview, this was also the case but Welker interjected more frequently, steered the conversation back on topic, and corrected the former president on several occasions.

 Disgusting.
 Hitler was “fired up about a lot of issues and leaning into his deal-making status” too, Kristen Welker. #BoycottMeetThePress https://t.co/B8bPvOyb31— 😱 Scary Larry 😱 🇺🇦✊🏻🇺🇸🗽 (@aintscarylarry) September 16, 2023